-German Right Wing Party Takes Historic Win in Eastern State
+German Right-Wing Party Takes Historic Win in Eastern State

-Voters in two eastern states elected their new state legislatures on Sunday.
+Voters in two eastern states elected their new state legislatures on Sept.
+1.

-German Right Wing Party Takes Historic Win in Eastern State
+German Right-Wing Party Takes Historic Win in Eastern State

-Bjoern Hoecke (L), lead candidate of the right-wing Alternative for Germany (AfD) in Thuringia, and Mario Voigt, lead candidate of the German Christian Democrats (CDU) wait to speak in a television interview at the Thuringia State Parliament following Thuringia state elections in Erfurt, Germany, on Sept.
+Bjoern Hoecke (L), lead candidate of the right-wing Alternative for Germany in Thuringia, and Mario Voigt, lead candidate of the German Christian Democrats wait to speak in a television interview at the Thuringia State Parliament following Thuringia state elections in Erfurt, Germany, on Sept.
 1, 2024.
 Jens Schlueter/Getty Images

 Joseph Lord